 All substitutions are on the fly, this includes goalkeeping substitutions.
 Referees will not stop play for goalkeeping substitutions.
 A substitute may not enter the pitch until the player leaving the pitch leaves through the substitution zone in front of his teams’ bench.
 Any substitute who enters the pitch before the player being replaced has completely left the field of play may be shown a yellow card.
 All substitutions must take place through the substitution zone in front of his teams’ bench -- not at the half-way line.

-Teams will switch benches (and ends) at the beginning of halftime, ensuring that all substitutions take place in the defensive half.
+Teams will switch benches (and ends) at halftime, ensuring that all substitutions take place in the defensive half.
 Covid protocols may change this general rule.

-A goal may be scored directly against the opponents from the kick-off.
+Kick-offs: A goal may be scored directly against the opponent from the kick-off.
 The ball is in play when it is kicked and clearly moves.
-Tapped balls are not in play – the ball must move.

 Kick-ins: are indirect.
 The ball must be placed on the line and the kick must be taken within 4 seconds.
 A kick-in that goes directly in the opposing goal is a goal clearance for the opposing team.
 A kick-in that goes directly in the defensive goal is a corner kick of the opposing team.
-If the kick-in does not enter the pitch or if the kick is not taken within 4 seconds the kick-in is taken by the opposing team.
+If the kick-in does not enter the pitch or if the kick is not taken within 4 seconds, the ball is turned over to the opponent.

 Corner Kicks: are direct.
-The ball must be placed directly on the corner arc and the kick must be taken within 4 seconds.
+The ball must be placed in the corner arc area and the kick must be taken within 4 seconds.
 If the kick is not taken within 4 seconds the restart becomes a goal clearance for the opposing team.

 Free Kicks: may be indirect or direct.
 The ball must be stationary before the kick may be taken.